PRACTICE DIRECTION 23A – APPLICATIONS

 (4) with the permission of the court,

-4.2 Where an application notice should be served but there is not sufficient time to do so, informal notification of the application should be given unless the circumstances of the application require secrecy.
+4 Where an application notice should be served but there is not enough time to do so, informal notification of the application should be given unless the circumstances of the application require secrecy.

-5A.1 If the claim is started in the County Court Money Claims Centre, an application mad after a claim has been started must be made to the County Court Money Claims Centre or County Court hearing centre where the claim is being dealt with.
+5.1 If the claim is started in the Civil National Business Centre, an application made after a claim has been started must be made to the Civil National Business Centre or County Court hearing centre where the claim is being dealt with.